CS-DS-125/125book/py4e_rst/12-network.rst

 *spiders* its way through nearly all of the pages on the web.

-Google also uses the frequency of links from pages it finds to a particular page as one measure of how “important” a page is and how high the page should appear in its search results.
+Google also uses the frequency of links from pages it finds to a particular page as one measure of how "important" a page is and how high the page should appear in its search results.

 Parsing HTML using regular expressions